girlsinc/me-and-my-money-edu/src/pages/course/money-messages/your-relationship-to-money/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# ROADMAP
+# ROADMAP FOR YOUR RELATIONSHIP TO MONEY

 <sparkle-character-intro position="right" character="jen">
 I have a fantastic relationship with money.
 I use it to buy my freedom.
 -Gianni Versace
 </sparkle-character-intro>

-## In today’s lesson you will learn:
+## In today's lesson we will learn to:

-1. Attitudes You Want to Change
+1. Attitudes you want to change
-2. How to find a Role Model Whose Attitude Toward Money You Admire
+2. How to find a role model whose attitude toward money you admire
-3. Be Careful of the Company You Keep
+3. Be careful of the company you keep